Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

      Leaving...
      Hard resetting via RTS pin...
-7. Disconnect the USB-to-serial adapter and reassemble the case
+7. Disconnect the USB cable and reassemble the case if applicable
-8. Plug in the ENV IV sensor unit [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/5-Assembled.jpg)
+8. Plug in the sensor accessory [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/5-Assembled.jpg)
-9. Connect the PoESP32 to a PoE network port and mount as appropriate
+9. Connect the device to a PoE network port and mount as appropriate
    - The holes in the PoESP32 and ENV IV sensor cases work great with zip ties for rack install or screws if attaching to a backboard
      - See the /3Dmodels folder for print-able mounting plates or [Guidance and Limitations](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/README.md#guidance-and-limitations) for more detail
    - Do not mount the ENV IV directly on top of the PoESP32, as it generates enough heat to affect sensor readings